About Google Photos

 In the process of using Google Photos, users will inevitably need to share pictures or albums with other users.
 This article will provide different sharing methods according to different usage scenarios, which can make you handier when sharing albums with Google Photos.

-How to Share Google Photo Album on Computer
+1. How to Share an Album on Google Photos from Computer

 If you use a computer a lot and prefer to use the web version of Google Photos, the following methods and steps can help you easily share interesting photos.